defold/extension-firebase-analytics/docs/index.md

 ---
 title: Defold Firebase Analytics documentation
-brief: This manual covers how to setup and use Firebase Analytics in Defold.
+brief: This manual covers how to set up and use Firebase Analytics in Defold.
 ---

 # Defold Firebase Analytics documentation